Video Product Marketing: A Practical Playbook

 The real choice is operating model

-Here’s the trade-off most leaders are making.
+Here is the trade-off most leaders are actually making.

 In-house team gives you proximity and control.
 It works well when video volume is constant and you already have people who can script, produce, edit, and manage reviews.
 The downside is obvious.
-Hiring takes time, specialists are hard to stack efficiently, and one person can’t cover every format well.
+Hiring takes time, specialists are hard to stack efficiently, and one person cannot cover every format well.

 Freelancers help when the need is narrow.
 A motion designer for product launch week.
 A shooter for one event.
 A strong editor for repurposing footage.
 That flexibility is useful, but someone on your side still has to brief, coordinate, review, and keep quality consistent.

-For teams sorting through vendors, this guide on how to choose a video production company is a good framework because it looks at fit, process, and output, not just reel quality.
+For teams sorting through vendors, this guide on how to choose a video production company is a good framework, because it looks at fit, process, and output, not just reel quality.

 Getting Your Videos Seen and Measuring Success